The Commission Receivable Journal Entry is to record the accrued Commission.

 - Measurability of sales amount

 Note: The above conditions are not exhaustive.
-Its always best approach to check for the applicable GAAP and ensure to follow those appropriately.
+It’s always best to check for the applicable GAAP and follow those appropriately.

-How to record the Commission Receivable Journal Entry?
+How do you record the Commission Receivable Journal Entry?

 1. Commission Accrual Journal entry

-Commission Accrual is also called as commission receivable account.
-Lets understand the nature of the GL accounts which are part of the transaction.
-Commission income Account is a nominal account, and Commission Receivable Account is a real account.
+Commission Accrual is also called a commission receivable account.
+Let’s understand the nature of the GL accounts that are part of the transaction.
+The commission income Account is a nominal account, and the Commission Receivable Account is a real account.

-The next step is to identify the applicable accounting rules to record the journal entries.
+The next step is identifying the applicable accounting rules to record the journal entries.
 Rules are below:

 - Nominal Account – Debit all Expenses and Losses and Credit all Incomes and Gains